 (A) Pursuant to section 5101.66 of the Revised Code, each county department of job and family services (CDJFS) or its designated agency shall develop, maintain, and permanently keep a case record for each adult who is the subject of a referral of abuse, neglect, or exploitation.
 This case record shall document all activities performed by the CDJFS or its designated agency from the time of receipt of the referral of abuse, neglect, or exploitation until the closing of the case.

 (B) The CDJFS or its designated agency shall record all case record information in the Ohio database for adult protective services information system (ODAPS) maintained by the Ohio department of job and family services (ODJFS).
 The information contained in ODAPS will constitute the actual, official, and permanent case record.

-(B) The case record shall contain all documents and communications pertaining to the investigation of a report and the provision of adult protective services.
-These documents shall include, but are not limited to:
+(C) The case record shall contain all information, pictures, documents and communications pertaining to the investigation of a report of abuse, neglect, or exploitation, and the provision of services to alleviate any indicated concerns.

 (1) Phone calls.